-First impressions are everything, and for dispensaries and businesses in general, there’s so much value in making the right impression on first-time customers.
+First impressions are everything, there’s so much value in making the right impression on first-time customers.

-In today’s era where social proof — customer reviews, testimonials, and word-of-mouth recommendations — hold great power in influencing customers’ decision to buy from a brand especially for niche markets like dispensaries, it’s crucial to create a solid strategy on how to make customers feel welcome at the store.
+In today’s era where social proof — customer reviews, testimonials, and word-of-mouth recommendations — hold great power in influencing customers’ decision to buy from a brand especially for niche markets, it’s crucial to create a solid strategy on how to make customers feel welcome at the store.

 The Value of Making a Good Impression on New Customers